nfriend/website-3.0/_drafts/2018-05-04-nathan-friend-origins.md

 ## CELOHLP2.BAS

-A flash-card game for cello students that quizes their knowledge of bass clef, tenor clef, and treble clef, complete with a high-scores list.
+A flash-card game for cello students that quizzes  their knowledge of bass clef, tenor clef, and treble clef, complete with a high-scores list.

 <div class="runnable-program">
     <figure>